ablank/ime/README.md

 # A better mediaelement for Drupal 7

-This module is based on the [mediaelement module](https://www.drupal.org/project/mediaelement) for Drupal 7 but uses an [improved mediaelement library](https://github.com/ablank/imediaelement) and provides some super-useful features not found in the drupal.org version:
+This module is started as a fork of the [mediaelement module](https://www.drupal.org/project/mediaelement) for Drupal 7 but ended up using an [improved mediaelement library](https://github.com/ablank/imediaelement).
+The module provides deeper integration with drupal and expands control in several key areas to provide some super-useful features not found in the mediaelement project on drupal.org:

 - Simple integration with 3rd party media providers (YouTube, Vimeo, etc.)

 - Player skin selection.

 - `autoplay`, `preload`, and `loop` media attributes.

+- i18n integration with drupal.

 - ~20% smaller player filesize.